Article: Life with a high-risk pancreatic and melanoma cancer mutation

 Even before knowing about her family’s , Amarensia experienced significant loss in her life.
 Her mother and aunt died at a young age.
 Her aunt died from pancreatic cancer.
 Years later, her 49- year-old sister was also diagnosed with pancreatic cancer and died just a month later.
 Shortly after her sister’s death, her brother suggested they contact a clinical genetics center.

-After genetic testing, Amarensia and her brother tested positive for an in CDNK2A.
+After genetic testing, Amarensia and her brother tested positive for an inherited mutation in CDNK2A.
 The CDNK2A gene makes instructions for two proteins, one of which is called p16.
 The mutation in Amarensia’s family, often called the p16-Leiden mutation, is commonly found in people from the Netherlands.
 Gene mutations that are found mainly in people of the same ethnic background are known as founder mutations.

-and CDNK2A
+Hereditary cancer and CDNK2A

 CDKN2Awas the first familial melanoma gene identified by researchers in 1994.
 It accounts for many cases of familial melanoma.
-More specifically, people with an in CDKN2A have Familial Atypical Multiple Mole Melanoma (FAMMM) syndrome.
+More specifically, people with an inherited mutation in CDKN2A have Familial Atypical Multiple Mole Melanoma (FAMMM) syndrome.
 CDKN2A is the most common gene associated with FAMMM.
 People with FAMMM usually have a personal or family history of more than 50 moles, melanoma and/or pancreatic cancer.

 The lifetime risk of melanoma for people with a CDKN2A mutation ranges from 28 to 76 percent compared to 2.5% in the general population.
 Some of this variation is due to differences in UV exposure based on geographic location.
 For instance, lifetime melanoma risks for Australians with CDKN2A mutations are highest (91%) compared to other geographic regions.
 Both Amarensia and her sister developed melanoma.